kamalasubha/qwla/README.md

-# QWLA: Quantum computing with linear algebra
+# QWLA: Quantum computing without linear algebra

 This is a tiny quantum circuit simulator.
 The simulator is written in Python.
 It represents the state as a dictionary and applies operations in a functional style, using map, filter, reduce, etc.